googleapis/repo-automation-bots/packages/auto-approve/README.md

 * NodeDependency:
   - Checks that the author is 'renovate-bot'
   - Checks that the title of the PR matches the regexp: /^(fix|chore)\(deps\): update dependency (@?\S*) to v(\S*)$/
-  - Max 3 files changed in the PR
   - Each file path must match one of these regexps:
     - /package\.json$/
   - All files must: